Photo credit: Jenna Kalinsky, early drafts from essay, in The Modern Jewish Girl’s Guide to Guilt (Penguin).

 When you’re writing a nonfiction book (or any book, article, essay, or blog), you need to bridge the first messy draft to the publishable draft with revisions: the middle drafts of your book that you “re-see” in order to tighten, refine, and heighten the structure, form, and function of the work.
 These 2 revision techniques are incredible for getting the job done (nearly) painlessly.

-In Parts 9: A Revision Editing Checklist for your Nonfiction Book is a Game Changer & Part 10: The 3 Essentials to Nail when you Revise Your Nonficiton Book of this long-form blog series How to Write a Book for Your Business, you may have downloaded my FREE substantive nonfiction book editing checklist to begin the big overhaul of your nonfiction book (or if you haven’t gotten the checklist, go for it below; I’ll wait … )
+of this long-form blog series How to Write a Book for Your Business, you may have downloaded my FREE substantive nonfiction book editing checklist to begin the big overhaul of your nonfiction book (or if you haven’t gotten the checklist, it’s below.
+Go ahead, I’ll wait … )

 And you’ve either begun substantially restructuring the draft to ensure it’s fluid, clean, and purposeful